hassani0393/cheatsheets/Docker.md

 * "non" driver is used to disable networking for a container.
 It is mostly used with a custom networking driver.

 * There are also third party "Network plugins" available with docker.

+### Closer Look at CNM:

+It consists of three building blocks:

+- Sandboxes: Isolates the network stack, which includes: Networking Interfaces, Ports, Rout tables and DNS.
+- Endpoints: Virtual Network Interfaces, It connects the sandbox to a network.
+Since they act like real network adaptors, they can only be connected to a single network.
+- Networks: software implementations of 802.1d bridge.

+### Docker Networking Commands:

+To list all the networks created on the host:

+    docker network ls

+To get detailed info on a network:

+    docker network inspect <name>

+To create a network:

+    docker network create <name>

+To remove a network:

+    docker network rm <name>

+To remove all unused networks:

+    docker network prune

+To add a container to a network:

+    docker network connect <network> <container>

+To create a container that uses a network:

+    docker container run -name <name> -it --network <network> <image> /bin/bash

+To remove a container from a network:

+    docker network disconnect <network> <container>

+To create a network with a subnet and gateway:

+    docker network create --subnet <subnet> --gateway <gateway> <name>

+For example:

+    docker network create --subnet 10.1.0.0/24 --gateway 10.1.0.1 br02

+and:

+    docker network create --subnet 10.1.0.0/16 --gateway 10.1.0.1 \
+    --ip-range=10.1.4.0/24 --driver=bridge --label=host4network br04

+Assigning an IP to a container:

+    docker container run -name <name> -it --network <network> --ip <IP> <image> <CMD>

+Adding a container to a network:

+    docker network connect <network> <container>

+## Docker Storage